tomeeeS/ScrollPickerDemo/README.md

 1. git clone https://github.com/tomeeeS/ScrollPickerDemo
 2. change directory to ...ScrollPickerDemo/scroll_picker
 3. execute the following command and notice the dot (.) at the end, which means to not make a top level folder with the project name ScrollPicker, but copy the code directly under the scroll_picker folder:  git clone https://github.com/tomeeeS/ScrollPicker .
-4. in android studio: add configuration > Add new configuration > module: app

 ## Dependencies